lumifyio/lumify/docker/demo/README.md

 # Lumify Demo Docker Container
 The Lumify Demo Docker container encapsulates a minimal deployment of Lumify.
-The container is self contained and can be run independant of the development environment, after it is built.
+The container is self contained and can be run independent of the development environment, after it is built.

 ## Prerequisites to build from source
 The following dependencies must be installed before building the Lumify Demo Docker Container.